jennifertrin/gmx-arbitrum/README.md

 # 👩‍💻 Getting Started

-Please note: There is a known issue with @flipsidecrypto/sdk package on Typescript/Javascript.
+Please note: There is a known issue with the `@flipsidecrypto/sdk` package on Typescript/Javascript.
 Please follow these steps to resolve the issue:

 Run the following commands:
 ```